IvanWoo22/FindCommon_NCBI/README.md

 cd ~/data/organelle/common

 #We need to know where are the chloroplast_genomes and mitochondria_genomes.
+Here their inputing order is significant.
 perl ~/Scripts/FindCommon_NCBI/find_common.pl \
 ~/data/organelle/plastid/GENOMES \
 ~/data/organelle/mito/GENOMES  \
 > common_sp.csv

-#55
+#55.
+The output file contents both abbreviations of a specie's chloroplast and mitochondria.
 cat common_sp.csv | grep -v "^#" | wc -l

 ```